yt-dlp/yt-dlp/README.md

 ## General Options:
     -h, --help                       Print this help text and exit --version                        Print program version and exit
-    -U, --update                     [BROKEN] Update this program to latest version.
-Make sure that you have sufficient permissions (run with sudo if needed)
+    -U, --update                     Update this program to latest version.
+Make sure that you have sufficient permissions
+                                     (run with sudo if needed)
     -i, --ignore-errors              Continue on download errors, for example to skip unavailable videos in a playlist
                                      (default) (Alias: --no-abort-on-error)